emqx/MQTTX/docs/manual.md

 3. Check update

-   Click the `i` button at the bottom left to enter the `About` page to learn about the version information of [MQTT X](https://mqttx.app) and related information of [EMQ X](https://emqx.io) .
+   Click the `i` button at the bottom left to enter the `About` page to learn about the version information of [MQTT X](https://mqttx.app) and related information of [EMQX](https://emqx.io) .
 Click `Check for Updates` to check if there are newer versions.

 ![mqttx-update](../assets/mqttx-update.png)